wesleytao/notes/plan.md

 **Conditioning target:** 8–10% body fat.
 Not the striated-glutes condition of classic bodybuilding.
 You want lean, dry, full — not emaciated.

 **Realistic stage weight:** 142–148 lbs depending on lean mass retention.
 That's 24–30 lbs of fat loss over 28 weeks (~0.9 lb/week average).
+Given your strength base, aim to preserve as much of that as possible — coming in at the upper end (148) with full muscle is better than 142 and flat.

 ---